bananamilkshake-code/gwtphonebook/README.md

 This is [Google Web Toolkit (GWT)](http://www.gwtproject.org/) based web application uses for phonebook creation.
 You can add, edit, remove, delete, search and print list of all records.

-Project was developed as test task for Java developer vacancy/
+Project was developed as test task for Java developer vacancy.

 ## Used frameworks ##